yelynn1/h6751/index.md

 3. **Karma Point**: Any other act that improves the class, which instructors notics and deems worthy: 1%.

-### Individual In-class Assignment (15%)
+### Individual In-class Assignment (20%)

-We are going to have a 2-hour in-class assignment, which may cover programming.
+We are going to have a 2 in-class assignments, which will cover programming.
 The details will be announced later.

 ### Group Project (30%)